S2P2/coding-for-everyone/src/concepts/module-2/working-with-text.md

 <!-- langtabs-end -->

 These three operations—combining, checking length, and changing case—are the essential tools in your text-handling toolkit.
 You'll use them constantly to build dynamic, readable, and user-friendly programs.

+### Mini-Exercise 💡

+1. Create two string variables, one for your first name and one for your last name.
+2. Combine them to create your full name, and store it in a new variable.
+Make sure to include a space between the names!
+3. Print your full name to the screen.
+4. Print the length of your full name.
+5. Print your full name in all uppercase letters.